cloudops/cloudmc-frontier-kb/README.md

-# cloudmc-standard-kb
+# cloudmc-frontier-kb
 ### CloudMC knowledge base repository

 Hello!
-Welcome to the CloudMC knowledge base, standard edition.
+Welcome to the CloudMC knowledge base for Frontier Communications.